 The Benefits of IT Automation and Orchestration Synergy

-At businesses, both tech stacks and cybersecurity risks are quickly growing on both a local and global level.
-In addition to these relatively new responsibilities, IT teams are also held accountable for the hardware maintenance and employee help desk services they’ve supported for decades.
+Tech stacks and cybersecurity risks are quickly growing at businesses globally.
+In addition to these relatively new, critical responsibilities, IT teams are also held accountable for the hardware maintenance and employee help desk services they’ve supported for decades.

 Add in a shortage of tech professionals that may last for years to come, and it should come as no surprise to anyone that IT employees are quickly burning out.
 Now more than ever, process orchestration and automation is necessary.